Undergraduate Academic Regulations

 - Procedures for Academic Appeal

-Students may register via the web by using CougarNet and the Enrollment Services Tab.
-Please refer to the Columbus State University Class Schedules page on the university's Web for specific dates and information regarding early registration, late registration and schedule change.
+Students may register using the Integrated Student Information System (ISIS) on the university's Web.
+Please refer to the Columbus State University Schedule of Courses book or the Class Schedules page on the university's Web for specific dates and information regarding early registration, late registration and schedule change.

 Normal Study Load